Jose Altuve Player Props: Astros vs. Marlins

 Marlins Pitching Rankings

-- The Marlins pitching staff leads the league with a collective 9.7 strikeouts per nine innings.
+- The Marlins pitching staff ranks second in MLB with a collective 9.6 strikeouts per nine innings.

-- The Marlins' 4.23 team ERA ranks 15th among all MLB pitching staffs.
+- The Marlins have the 15th-ranked team ERA across all MLB pitching staffs (4.20).

-- Marlins pitchers combine to allow 137 total home runs at a rate of 1.2 per game (to rank 13th in the league).
+- Marlins pitchers combine to allow 137 total home runs at a clip of 1.1 per game (to rank 13th in baseball).

-- The left-hander's most recent time out came on Tuesday against the Cincinnati Reds, when he tossed six innings, surrendering two earned runs while giving up six hits.
+- The righty last appeared on Wednesday against the Cincinnati Reds, when he tossed five innings, allowing three earned runs while giving up five hits.

-- In 23 games this season, the 26-year-old has put up a 4.08 ERA and 9.6 strikeouts per nine innings, while allowing a batting average of .261 to opposing hitters.
+- The 37-year-old has amassed an ERA of 5.33, with 7.7 strikeouts per nine innings, in six games this season.
+Opponents are batting .206 against him.

 © 2023 Data Skrive.
 All rights reserved.